jaqque/liquidzsh/README.md

-Liquid -- A useful adaptive prompt for Zsh
+Liquid -- An intelligent, adaptive and non-intrusive prompt for Zsh
 ================================================================================

 Liquid gives you a nicely displayed prompt with useful information when you